ziotom78/raytracing_course/tomasi-ray-tracing-05b.md

                   z=n.x * row0[2] + n.y * row1[2] + n.z * row2[2])
     ```

+# Matrices and Transformations

+-   It may be useful to define a `HomMatrix` type that implements a 4×4 homogeneous matrix along with basic operations on it.

+-   The `Transformation` type will then contain two `HomMatrix` fields, containing the transformation matrix and its inverse, respectively.

+-   Be careful to define `HomMatrix` in a way that avoids memory allocation on the *heap*, because it needs to be fast to allocate:

+    1. Avoid using constructs like `vector<vector<float>>` (C++), as data would be in the heap and not contiguous in memory.

+    2. In fact, avoid `vector` (C++) and similar constructs altogether and define a simple array of 16 elements.

 # Tests

 -   The complete set of tests is in the [pytracer](https://github.com/ziotom78/pytracer) repository, in the file [test_all.py](https://github.com/ziotom78/pytracer/blob/41878248890338e62aa38c928c17561490c901b6/test_all.py#L202-L232).